IzakMarais/reporter/readme.md

     /api/v5/report/{dashboardUID}?apitoken=12345&var-host=devbox

-**Time span** : The time span query parameter syntax is the same as used by Grafana.
+**Time span**: The time span query parameter syntax is the same as used by Grafana.
-This means that you can create a Grafana Link and enable the _Time range_ forwarding check-box.
+When you create a link from Grafana, you can enable the _Time range_ forwarding check-box.
-The link will render a dashboard with your current dashboard time range.
+The link will render a dashboard with your current time range.

- **variables**: The template variable query parameter syntax is the same as used by Grafana, e.g: `var-variableName=variableValue`.
-Multiple variables may be passed.
+**variables**: The template variable query parameter syntax is the same as used by Grafana.
+When you create a link from Grafana, you can enable the _Variable values_ forwarding check-box.
+The link will render a dashboard with your current variable values.

 **apitoken**: A Grafana authentication api token.
 Use this if you have auth enabled on Grafana.
 Syntax: `apitoken={your-tokenstring}`.

 **template**: Optionally specify a custom TeX template file.
 Syntax `template=templateName` implies the grafana-reporter should have access to a template file on the server at `templates/templateName.tex`.
 The `templates` directory can be set with a commandline parameter.
 See the LaTeX code in `texTemplate.go` as an example of what variables are available and how to access them.

 ## Development